Remedy SSO server general configuration

 Server Log Level

 The cookie name is automatically created at installation and is based on the timestamp.
-The timestamp is the time the database is created during Remedy SSO installation.
+The timestamp is the time of creation of the database during Remedy SSO installation.

 |9.0.01 and later|

 |Enable Secured Cookie|